Box Filtration

 \subsection{Sensitivity to Parameter Choices}

 \paragraph{Parameter $\alpha$:} Based on \cref{lem:pointcountalpharelaappendixmod}, a small change in $\alpha$ implies small changes in the lower and upper bounds of $\theta(N\setminus M)$.
 And this implies small changes in the lower and upper bounds of $\theta(M)$ as well.
-Furthermore, when $\alpha$ is increased by a small vale, the new largest optimal solution will contain the previous one.
-Similarly, by \cref{lem:alphachangeforx}, a small decrease in $\alpha$ will result in a new largest optimal solution that is contained in the previous one.
+Furthermore, when $\alpha$ is increased by a small value, the new optimal box will contain the previous largest optimal box by \cref{lem:alphachangeforx} .
+Similarly, by \cref{lem:alphachangeforx}, a small decrease in $\alpha$ will result in a new largest optimal box that is contained in the previous optimal box .
 We get these results for pixel cover as well, since \cref{prop:unioncosteq} is true also for pixel discretization.

-\paragraph{Parameter $\pi$:} A small change in $\pi$ implies a small change in $\theta(N\setminus M)$ based on \cref{proper:ptdsbtnsos}.
+\paragraph{Parameter $\pi$:} A small change in $\pi$ implies a small number of new points based on \cref{proper:ptdsbtnsos}.
 This implies that the change in $\theta(M)$ is small.
-Furthermore, when $\pi$ increases by a small value, the new largest optimal solution will contain the previous one by \cref{lem:pichangeforx}.
-Similarly, a small decrease in $\pi$ results in a new largest optimal solution that is contained in the previous one.
+Furthermore, when $\pi$ increases by a small value, the new optimal box contains the previous largest optimal box by \cref{lem:pichangeforx}.
+Similarly, a small decrease in $\pi$ results in a new largest optimal box that is contained in the previous optimal box by \cref{lem:pichangeforx}.
 Again, we get similar results for pixel cover as well, since \cref{prop:unioncosteq} is true also for pixel discretization.

 While we get these inclusions of largest optimal solutions, the sizes of the largest boxes could change significantly.
 For instance, consider \cref{exm:notunique} with $\alpha < 0.5$.
 Then optimal solution is $[a, a]$ for the input box $V = [a, a]$ and neighborhood $B(a, b-a+\delta)$ for $\delta > 0, \delta \approx 0$, since $\dfrac{\partial C(\tV, \alpha)}{\partial x} > 0$ for $\tV \supset V$.
 If $\alpha = 0.5$, then $[a, b]$ is the largest optimal solution in the neighborhood $B(a, b-a+\delta)$.
 Now, if $b \gg a$ then the difference in total width of the optimal solutions is $(b - a) \gg 0$ even for a small change in $\alpha$ from $0.5-\delta$ to $0.5$.